 ||Las Vegas, NV

-Did you know that as of December, 2014, you are responsible for following OMB’s new grant compliance requirements?
+Did you know that your tribal organization is responsible for following OMB’s new grant compliance requirements?
 And that OMB also recently issued a revised Compliance Supplement?
 Make sure you’re up to speed on these recent developments by taking this important class!

 We’ll also brief you on the important changes in OMB's new Uniform Guidance, popularly known as the "Super Circular."
 Make sure you understand key issues, such as making your audits available to the public, when you can keep profits from federal grants, when Indian Preference may not be allowable in purchasing, and what the questioned costs threshold is.

 This is an excellent class for tribal government, housing authority, and tribal grant school (P.L.
 100-297) employees serving in the areas of compliance officers, grant accountants, grant directors, finance and program managers, purchasing agents and executive administrators.
 Register for this important class now and learn how to properly identify and comply with grant compliance requirements for each of your organization's federal grant awards!